 Harmonization of requirements between Annex 8 of UN Regulation No. 168’s and Regulation (EU) 2017/1151 on the medium and high-speed windows.

 Addition of missing specifications in Annex 9 of UN Regulation No. 168 for speed-limited vehicles.

 Addition of the concept for “Declared Maximum RDE” within Annex 12.

+14. Addition of exemptions for armoured vehicles as special purpose vehicles.